-EDITOR’S NOTE: Join us live right here on Thursday, March 17 at 3p.m.
-ET for a chat between Paul Solman, Dante Chinni of Patchwork Nation and Derek Thompson of The Atlantic.
-The discussion will be moderated by PBS NewsHour Correspondent Hari Sreenivasan.
-They will answer your questions about income inequality in America.
-Submit questions ahead of time in the comment section below, via Facebook or on Twitter using the hashtag #gapchat.
+Editor’s note: Join us at 3 p.m.
+ET Thursday for a chat between Paul Solman, Dante Chinni of Patchwork Nation and Derek Thompson of The Atlantic.
+The discussion will be moderated by PBS NewsHour correspondent Hari Sreenivasan and cover the topic of income inequality in America.
+You can submit questions before the chat in the comment section below, via Facebook or on Twitter using the hashtag #gapchat.

 But we wanted to quickly address one more.
 Jacob Zeder asked,

 Does good education necessarily have to be college?
 Is college sometimes over emphasized?
 How many college graduates are unemployed now especially the liberal arts?

 We explored this issue in two recent pieces: Dog-Walkers to Dominatrices: Many College Grads Face ‘Malemployment’ and in So You Have a Liberal Arts Degree and Expect a Job?.